feathersjs/feathers/docs/api/authentication/client.md

 <BlockQuote type="danger">

-`app.reAuthenticate()` has to be called when you want to use the token from storage. __There’s no need to call it more than once__, so you’d typically only do it once when the application initializes.
+`app.reAuthenticate()` has to be called when you want to use the token from storage. **There is no need to call it more than once**, so you’d typically only do it once when the application initializes.
 When successful, all subsequent requests will send their authentication information automatically.

 </BlockQuote>